Tinto: Multisensor Benchmark for 3D Hyperspectral Point Cloud Segmentation in the Geosciences: Evaluation

 \subsection{Implementation Details}

-We implemented, trained, and evaluated the baseline models on TensorFlow \cite{abadi2016tensorflow}.
+We implemented, trained, and evaluated the MLP model on TensorFlow \cite{abadi2016tensorflow}.
+The weights of the model were initialized using the Xavier initialization method \cite{glorot2010understanding}.
+For the remaining models, we used the original implementation codes from the GitHub repositories, all with Adam optimizer \cite{kingma2014adam}, except DGCNN and PCT used Stochastic Gradient Descent (SGD) \cite{10.5555/3042817.3043064} with the momentum of $0.9$.
 The dataset contains $3,187,785$ points (excluding the Vegetation class).
-For the complete label scenario, the dataset is split into training set ($297,968$ points) and testing set ($2,889,817$ points) with the ratio of $10\%$ and $90\%$, respectively.
+For the complete label scenario, the dataset is split into a training set ($297,968$ points) and a testing set ($2,889,817$ points) with the ratio of $10\%$ and $90\%$, respectively.
 The inputs were the hyperspectral information of the points.
 The input size depends on the sensor used to acquire the data (VNIR = $51$ bands, SWIR = $141$ bands, and LWIR = $126$ bands).
-The weights of the models were initialized using the Xavier initialization method \cite{glorot2010understanding}.
-We trained the models from scratch using an Adam optimizer \cite{kingma2014adam} to optimize the network parameters with the following settings: the learning rate was set to $0.01$, the momentum was set to $0.9$, and the mini-batch size was $128$ points.
-We trained the models until the validation accuracy stopped increasing.
-We excluded the Vegetation class during training and testing.
+The learning rate was set to $0.001$, except PCT used $0.1$.
+All models used a batch size of $16$, except PointNet and PointNet$++$ used $24$ and DGCNN used $32$.
+The models were implemented in PyTorch \cite{paszke2019pytorch}, and only PointCNN was applied in TensorFlow.